qMRLab/mooc/2 T1 Mapping/2-3 MP2RAGE/02-SignalModelling.md

 ```

 Because MP2RAGE is a hybrid of pulse sequences used for inversion recovery and VFA, the resulting signal equations are more complex.
 Typically, a steady state is not achieved during the short train of GRE imaging blocks, so the signal at the center of k-space for each readout (which defines the contrast weighting) will depend on the number of phase-encoding steps.
 For simplicity, the equations presented here assume that the 3D phase-encoding dimension is fully sampled (no partial Fourier or parallel imaging acceleration).
-For this case (see appendix of (Marques et al. 2010) for derivation details), the signal equations are:
+For this case (see appendix of [@Marques2010-mo] for derivation details), the signal equations are:

 ```{math}